 - 900 ml beef stock

-- Cut bacon into strips and cook in large dutch over medium heat.
+- Cut bacon into strips and cook in a large dutch over medium heat.
 Once brown remove.

 - Add olive oil, heat until nearly smoking.
 Season ribs with salt and pepper.
 Sear ribs till brown on all sides.
-Add butter to pan and cook vegetables over medium low heat until golden.
+Add butter to the pan and cook vegetables over medium-low heat until golden.

 - Add the garlic, and thyme stir well.
 Then add the red wine and reduce till almost dry, add the tomato paste and beef stock stir well until the tomato paste is completely incorporated.

 - Place into oven and cook at 275F for 3.5/4 hours.
-Until the meat in tender and looks something like….
+Until the meat is tender and looks yummy and juicy.